 On the other hand, you have those youth who do not have a support system.
 In this case, their situation can be permanent if not recognized and addressed at some point.
 Other examples, which are more common in cases of mental health and human services, can include a child that has experienced difficult times in their lives such as abuse/neglect, out of home placement, loss of a family member, health issues, etc.; something they are not able to recover from.
 They can experience bullying, societal stress, abuse; or they can naturally have a more negative outlook on life than others.

 Here are some of the characteristics for low self-esteem:

-In order to motivate our youth we must begin by understanding them.
+In order to motivate our youth, we must begin by understanding them.
 This too is a whole-nother topic, but I think it is important to mention.
 Motivation orientation is often influenced by one’s environment; to add, motivation can be influenced by one’s physiological, behavioral, cognitive, or social desires for growth.
 When youth struggle with low self-esteem they also struggle with motivation.
 Believing that they are important, and can accomplish anything they set their minds to is difficult for them to grasp.

-Youth blossom when they are involved in high-quality interpersonal relationships, this is especially the truth when working with youth that have had negative life experiences; there is a greater chance of success in working with this population through connectedness on personal and emotional levels.
-Youth that are struggling with learned hopelessness can thrive if provided an ample amount of support and encouragement; strong, trusting relationships can help with successfully getting through challenges, emotional support with daily obstacles, and simply provide companionship during activities; let’s not forget the inclusion of critical thinking and self-regulation, we must not exclude them from their own ‘therapy’.
+Youth blossom when they are involved in high-quality interpersonal relationships, this is especially the truth when working with youth that has had negative life experiences; there is a greater chance of success in working with this population through connectedness on personal and emotional levels.
+Youth who are struggling with learned hopelessness can thrive if provided an ample amount of support and encouragement; strong, trusting relationships can help with successfully getting through challenges, emotional support with daily obstacles, and simply provide companionship during activities; let’s not forget the inclusion of critical thinking and self-regulation, we must not exclude them from their own ‘therapy’.

-Our young people are stressed, they suffer from depression, anxiety and other mental health issues; often silent killers.
+Our young people are stressed, they suffer from depression, anxiety, and other mental health issues; often silent killers.